home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ## Migrating from previous Z-Wave implementations

-It is easy to switch over from `zwave` or `ozw` integrations to the new Z-Wave JS integration.
-Your entire Z-Wave network is **stored on your stick** so you will not have to recreate your network.
+If you are switching from the `zwave` or `ozw` integrations to the new Z-Wave JS integration, you will not need to recreate your entire network, as the network is **stored on your stick**.
 A few things, such as how you receive [central scene events](#events) will work differently than they did before.

 ### Automatic migration wizard